 What is the EMBA program all about?

 The overriding goal of the Naval Postgraduate School (NPS) Executive MBA Program is to educate the DoN civilians to make strategic decisions under conditions of uncertainty.
-The EMBA was developed to meet the professional education career needs of the Navy’s future leaders and those applicants who plan to continue their careers through the senior ranks.
+The EMBA program was developed to meet the professional education career needs of the Navy’s future leaders and those applicants who plan to continue their careers through the senior executive service.
 In the EMBA’s two-year course of instruction, students will acquire the latest Defense-focused knowledge and management skills in financial management, acquisition, program management, policy-making, and change management.
 The program is designed to build on the management skills developed during early careers, and then leverage those real-world experiences into an executive graduate degree program which delivers the critical analytical and decision making skills needed to address the resource management challenges facing the Navy’s senior leadership.